Discord Monetization: Revenue, Fees, and Setup

 What percentage does Discord take from server subscriptions?

 Discord takes 10% of all server subscription and shop revenue.
-Payment processing adds another 6% on desktop purchases and 15-30% on mobile purchases.
-On iOS, Apple’s 30% fee is passed to subscribers as a higher price.
-Your real take-home is roughly 84% on desktop — not the 90% headline figure.
+Payment processing adds another 6% on desktop and 15-30% on mobile.
+On iOS, Apple’s 30% App Store fee is passed to subscribers as a higher price.
+Real take-home is roughly 84% on desktop — not the 90% headline figure.

 Who is eligible for Discord server monetization?